 So now that you know how the Dragon Boxes came to be, let us take a look at what exactly Toei forgot… or lost.
 So, is this really the perfect release of Dragon Ball?

 Proper Episode Presentation

 One aspect that was highly touted about the Dragon Boxes was a complete episode presentation, which is amazing!
 Not only was it the first time the episodes had been released on home video in Japan, but it was actually the first time complete episodes had been released anywhere in the world.
 Each episode came with its proper opening and ending credits, and next episode preview.
 However, for reasons officially unknown, Toei decided to slightly rearrange the proper episode presentation order from how they were originally aired on Fuji TV.
-It is worth nothing that this is not really a “complaint” — it is simply a description of the adjustment.
+It is worth noting that this is not really a “complaint” — it is simply a description of the adjustment.
 With that said, here is the order in which episodes were originally broadcast:

 For those of you that own the Dragon Boxes, even domestically through FUNimation’s re-versioning, you know that this is actually not the order in which the episodes appear on said releases.
 The episodes on the Dragon Boxes were re-arranged in the following order:

 While it is not that drastic of a change, it is still not exactly how they aired.
 While it would have been nice to see them arranged in the original broadcast order, it is a little too nit-picky to really complain about it.
 It should be noted that Toei has done the same thing with other anime series’ releases, such as with Fist of the North Star, Galaxy Express 999, and Captain Harlock.
 In cases like this, the next episode previews were most likely moved to conform to modern anime series which show the previews following the ending credits.
 Most every modern anime has switched to the format featured on the Dragon Box to ensure fans will stick around to (1) highlight the featured artist performing the ending theme song and to (2) see the sponsor cards shown immediately after the episode previews.